naive2kj90/naive2kj90.github.io/project_face_clone.md

 ## System Design

-Our proposed system is designed as a two-stage work- flow.
+Our proposed system is designed as a two-stage workflow.
 First, the deformable high-quality 3-D face scan is made from photos taken in the camera studio.
 Then, when the user moves their face or talks as they want, the 3-D face scan moves as save as the user in real-time.
 {: .text-justify}

 ![Studio](/assets/img/1_system.png){:width="60%"}